Click for a printable version of these terms and conditions for serving Prescribed Information.

 Joint Tenancy This is where more than one Tenant has entered into a Tenancy Agreement with a Landlord;

 Landlord This means a Landlord of a Tenancy.
-For the purposes of these Terms and Conditions, the term Landlord includes a Letting Agent or Organisation, where applicable;
+For the purposes of these Terms and Conditions, the term Landlord includes a Letting Agent or Organisation, save where the context dictates otherwise;

 Landlord’s Evidence Form means the standard Landlord’s evidence form completed by the Landlord containing evidence in support of the Dispute;